Your Cart

 After age 30, some studies show that muscle mass can decrease between 3 and 8 percent per decade, with people often losing 4 to 6 pounds of muscle per decade.
 This decline can speed up after age 60.

 However, the great news is that you don’t need to simply submit to this normal muscle decline.
 Instead, by learning how to strength train, and do so more often, you can help build lean muscle up into your older age as long as you also eat appropriately.
+It can be a big part of your healthy longevity.
 Let’s learn more.

 Can You Build Muscle After Age 40?
 Yes